codeinchq/router/README.md

 # PSR-7 & PSR-15 router library

 This library provides a [PSR-7](https://www.php-fig.org/psr/psr-7/) and [PSR-15](https://www.php-fig.org/psr/psr-15/) compatible router.
-The router is a component in charge or selecting the appropriate [PSR-15 request handler](https://www.php-fig.org/psr/psr-15/#11-request-handlers) ([`RequestHandlerInterface`](https://github.com/http-interop/http-middleware/blob/master/src/RequestHandlerInterface.php)) for a given [PSR-7 server request](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) ([`ServerRequestInterface`](https://github.com/php-fig/http-message/blob/master/src/ServerRequestInterface.php)).
+The router is a component in charge or selecting the appropriate controller (implementing [`ControllerInterface`](src/ControllerInterface.php)).
 It behaves as a [PSR-15 middleware](https://www.php-fig.org/psr/psr-15/#12-middleware) ([`MiddlewareInterface`](https://github.com/http-interop/http-middleware/blob/master/src/MiddlewareInterface.php)).

 ## Resolvers
-In order to select a request handler, the router relies on a handler resolver (implementing [`HandlerResolverInterface`](src/Resolvers/HandlerResolverInterface.php)).
-Resolvers are in charge of matching a URI path (called a route) to a request handler's class and vice versa, mapping a request handler's class to a route.
-Two resolvers are provided, [`StaticResolver`](src/Resolvers/StaticHandlerResolver.php) which uses a list of preset patterns (shell patterns resolved by [`fnmatch()`](http://php.net/manual/function.fnmatch.php)) matching handler's classes and [`DynamicResolver`](src/Resolvers/DynamicHandlerResolver.php) which dynamically calculates the routes of namespaces base on a PHP namespace and a base URI.
-You can pair multiple resolvers using [`HandlerResolverAggregator`](src/Resolvers/HandlerResolverAggregator.php).
+In order to select a controller, the router relies on a resolver (implementing [`ResolverInterface`](src/Resolvers/ResolverInterface.php)).
+Resolvers are in charge of matching a URI path (called a route) to a controller and vice versa, mapping a controller to a route.
+Two resolvers are provided, [`StaticResolver`](src/Resolvers/StaticResolver.php) which uses a list of preset patterns (shell patterns resolved by [`fnmatch()`](http://php.net/manual/function.fnmatch.php)) matching handler's classes and [`DynamicResolver`](src/Resolvers/DynamicResolver.php) which dynamically calculates the routes of namespaces base on a PHP namespace and a base URI.
+You can pair multiple resolvers using [`ResolverAggregator`](src/Resolvers/ResolverAggregator.php).
+External packages provides resolvers based on [Doctrine's annotations](https://github.com/CodeIncHQ/RouterAnnotationResolver) or on [interfaces](https://github.com/CodeIncHQ/RouterRoutableResolver).

-## Instantiator
-In order to instantiate a request handler, the router uses an instantiator (implementing [`HandlerInstantiatorInterface`](src/Instantiator/HandlerInstantiatorInterface.php)).
-The instantiator component is app specific in order to pass the required services and managers to the request handler's constructor method.
-You can pair multiple instantiators using [`HandlerInstantiatorAggregator`](src/Instantiator/HandlerInstantiatorAggregator.php).

 ## Usage